World's Tallest Maple Discovery of 2012

 Acer Macrophyllum ...
 "Humboldt Honey"

-That established this as the tallest known of the Acer (maple) genus in the United States, and apparently in the world.
-In other words, it's the tallest known of all the species belonging to the Acer genus.
+That established this as the tallest known of the Acer (maple) genus in the United States - - - and apparently in the world.

-Washington had one reported around 160 ft. once, but reliable sources say it's closer to 148 ft..
+Washington had one reported around 160 ft. once, but very reliable sources say it was closer to 148 ft..

-The tallest in the east USA is a red maple measured at 143.6 ft.
+The tallest maple in the east USA was a red maple measured at 143.6 ft.
 (2007) by Will Blozan & Jeff Riddle.
 That one was in the Great Smokey Mountains.

 Why was "Humboldt Honey" named Humboldt Honey?

-It's a simple connect-the-dots thing related to scouting portraiture locations, plus the woman shown in the image to the right, photographed the day after the discovery, in both Eureka, and near where the maple grows.
+It's a simple connect-the-dots thing related to scouting portraiture locations, plus the woman shown in the image to the right.
+She was photographed the day after the discovery, in Eureka as well as redwood forest near this bigleaf maple.

 In November, 2012, I returned when golden autumn leaf color provided a better opportunity to look for a taller stem or branch.
-That trip confirmed that the tallest part of this maple was measured during the earlier October visit.
+This trip confirmed that the tallest part of this maple was the part measured during the earlier October visit.

-I also found a 143 ft. maple during the November, 2012, trip.
-And that not more than two miles away, also along Avenue of the Giants.
+I also found a 143 ft. maple during the November, 2012 trip.
+And that not more than two miles away.
+Also along Avenue of the Giants.
 The next tallest I'm aware of in the Coast Redwood parks is about 130 ft., across the Avenue of the Giants from Founders Grove.

 Out of curiosity, I checked out the flat at the bottom of the trail in Redwood National Park.
 There's a big group of large Bigleaf Maples there.
 The area was suggested by Michael Taylor, as having large maples.
 Most were only 80 to 100 ft..
 Big, but not extremely tall.